Make #finite? consistent with #nonzero?

 These semantics would let the user handle the desired behaviour immediately in place.

-Updated by avit (Andrew Vit) almost 5 years ago
+Updated by avit (Andrew Vit) about 5 years ago

 With zero division on Integers we expect to do one of these: